ChrisGutknecht/data-quality-with-stakeholders-and-dbt/README.md

 * Use dbt Explore to get the compiled code of the failed test and run the query
 * For stakeholders, provide additional Looker Studio Dashboards for Data Visualization
-* Rotate first response duty for test failure among data team
+* Rotate daily first response duty for test failure among data team

-  * First time the failure?
+  * First time failure?
 Threshold too strict?
-Deduplication via a qualify row_number()?
+Deduplication via a window function?
-  * improve signal-to-noise ratio: Is the alert meaningful?
+  * Is the alert meaningful?
 Is there an adequate business response, or nothing to be done?
-  * keep improving  model description to 1) provide sufficient context, 2) describe worst case Scenarios und 3) specific resolution steps
+* Keep improving  model description to 1) provide sufficient context, 2) describe worst case Scenarios und 3) specific resolution steps

 ---

-### Best practices for improving data tests
+### Best practices for improving data test resolution and collaboration

 * Route different tests into differente channels (Teams, Slack) using tags, either on model and test level